JoaoLucindo/MicrosoftFlow-LogicAppsAzure/README.md

 }
 ```

 Now you can compile and upload the code.
-You can see the result in the picture below.
+You can see the result (after press the push button) in the picture below.

 ![email](https://github.com/JoaoLucindo/MicrosoftFlow-LogicAppsAzure/blob/master/12.png)